planetarium/libplanet/Docs/articles/design.md

 Libplanet creates digital signatures to find which player node made each transaction, without relying on the authority of a centralized server.
-In the similar fashion to [Bitcoin] and [Ethereum], a transaction is signed with [ECDSA], and a pair of each player's sole @"Libplanet.Crypto.PrivateKey" and @"Libplanet.Crypto.PublicKey" used to sign transactions construct an *account*.
+In a similar fashion to [Bitcoin] and [Ethereum], a transaction is signed with [ECDSA], and a pair of each player's sole @"Libplanet.Crypto.PrivateKey" and @"Libplanet.Crypto.PublicKey" used to sign transactions construct an *account*.
 Since a pair of keys for an account is *chosen* at offline,